 Monkshood Nursery Certified Organic vegetables and plants from Columbia County, NY.

 Pet-al Flowers Plants and flowers from Camden County, NJ. (growing season only)

 Roaming Acres, So Fun Farms Ostrich & emu from Sussex County, NJ.

 Ronnybrook Farm Dairy Milk, yogurt, butter and ice cream from Columbia County, NY.

-Salento Farms Garlic and pestos from Fairfield County, CT.
+Salento Farms Garlic, garlic powder and pestos from Fairfield County, CT.